For all sad words of tongue and pen, The saddest are these, ‘It might have been’. John Greenleaf Whittier

 Core ‘ngrato is perhaps the most passionate of all Neapolitan songs.
 The singer describes the despair that Catari’s rejection of his ardor has caused in him.
 He’s so desperate that he’s sought succor from a priest.
 The cleric advised letting go.
 I don’t think the nameless emotional wreck can do it.

-Everyone know O sole mio.
+Everyone knows O sole mio.
 Even Elvis Presley sang it – to new English lyrics.
 The singer likens the beauty of his lover’s face to that of the sun.

 But it is in Italian opera that Lanza is heard to best effect.
 Alas, he never recorded a complete opera, only arias and an occasional duet.
 He was alleged to be planning to both record a complete opera and to return to the stage, plans that were dashed by his sudden death.
 I wonder if he would ever have really done so, imprisoned as he was by fame and bad habits.

-Lanza’s voice was attune with the music of Verdi, Puccini, and his lesser contemporaries.
+Lanza’s voice was attuned to the music of Verdi, Puccini, and their lesser contemporaries.
 Nevertheless, I’ll start with a French aria, by a German, sung in Italian – O Paradiso from Meyerbeer’s last opera L’Africaine.
-This recording is made with a piano accompaniment – its from one of his movies.
+This recording is made with a piano accompaniment – it’s from one of his movies.
 The voice is in spectacular condition.

 Celeste Aida is sung by every tenor with even the faintest claim to being a spinto.
 Lanza follows the near universal practice of belting out the final high notes.